Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 For all but the most demanding business or design users, this is the iPad we'd recommend every time.
 For day-to-day browsing, email, and all but the most demanding apps, it really does have everything you'd need.
 It's light and portable, the screen is great, and it's the best value iPad to choose.

 Verdict: The everyman of the iPad lineup, this model is excellent value.
-The newest model offers a serious processor upgrade, a large display, and almost everything you'd need.
-While there are faster options in the range, including the Air, Mini, and Pro, you won't get more for your money than the entry-level iPad.
+The current model offers a solid processor, a large display, and almost everything you’d need.
+While there are faster, more modern options in the range, including the Air and Pro, you won’t get more for your money than the entry-level iPad.

 Pros